Mandati-Koushik-99K/Learning-GIT/ALL_LEVELS/LEVEL_THREE.md

   | `merge` | Combine entire branches | Integrate all branch work |
   | `rebase` | Reapply commits on new base | Clean linear history |

-- **Important Notes**:
-  - Cherry-picked commits have NEW hashes (they're copies, not moves)
-  - Original commits stay on their original branches
-  - Can cause merge conflicts if changes overlap
-  - Creates duplicate commits in repository history
-  - Use sparingly in collaborative environments

 ---